 Practical courtroom experience

-The society and more importantly the student finalists, have been fortunate to have had a number of extremely distinguished members of the judicial bench to judge the final in the last few years.
-Including, the Deputy President of the UKSC Lord Hope of Craighead, UKSC Justice Lord Reed and Lord Brodie and Lady Wolffe both from the Court of Session.
+The society and more importantly the student finalists, have been fortunate to have had a number of extremely distinguished members of the judicial bench judge the final in the last few years.
+In 2018, Lord Matthews judged the final in the High Court in Glasgow.
+The final has also been held in the UK Supreme Court in 2019, with Lord Reed presiding and in 2022 in front of Lord Hughes.

 The opportunity to make submissions in front of such distinguished judges and to receive their feedback is a priceless opportunity.